oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 16: Create the Update Fees Activity and the Send Invoice Email to Patient Activity

-The next step is to establish connections for Free Consultation branches with activities such as Update Fees and Send Invoice Email to Patient.
+The next step is establishing connections for Free Consultation branches with activities such as Update Fees and sending invoice Email to Patients.

 1. From the Activities Palette, **Drag** an **Invoke API** Activity into the Diagram Builder area and drop it below the **Free Consultation? activity**.